nhapunik/Mystery-Organism/README.md

 Feel free to **download** the code, **play** around with it and **edit** it for your own non-commercial use.

-Created with vanilla JS during the learning process, and shared for other learners.
+Created with vanilla JS during the learning process and shared for other learners.

 Feel free to review the code or get in touch to collab:)